Later... with Jools Holland

-The show is considered an institution, having notched up millions of fans around the world.
+The show is considered an institution, having millions of fans around the world.
 It is currently broadcast in America on MTV Live (formerly known as Palladia); previously it had been shown on Ovation, BBC America, Fuse, and Dave.
 The Ovation and Fuse broadcasts leave out several performances (and usually one or two performers entirely) to air commercials within a one-hour timeslot.
 It is also shown in Australia on the UKTV channel and ABC2, in Canada on HIFI and AUX TV, in Germany on ZDFkultur, in Spain on Canal+ Xtra, in Croatia on HRT 2, in Latin America on Film&Arts and in Belgium, France, Portugal, Switzerland, and the United Arab Emirates on iConcerts HD, and in Ireland on TG4.

 The 200th programme was broadcast on 1 February 2008.
 The 250th edition was broadcast in September 2010.

 Programme format

 Later... draws from a diverse palette of both popular and world music, and each show features around five bands with a variety of styles performing for each other and a studio audience of around 300 people.
 Jools Holland introduces the show and interviews one or more of the performers.
 A unique feature is the short jam session that begins each show, involving all of his invited guests, along with Holland on piano.
 This beginning jam session also best shows the unusual layout of the set – all the bands are arrayed in a circle with the audience filling in the gaps between them.
 Holland often also accompanies his guests' performances, with mixed results – Mark E. Smith of the Fall insisted that he would only appear on the show if Holland would promise not to play piano over any of his songs.
-Over time, these jam sessions have changed - the end of the hour-long show ends with a jam session now - and Jools accompanies relatively few artists in comparison to earlier seasons.
+Over time, these jam sessions have changed - the end of the hour-long show ends with a jam session now - and Holland accompanies relatively few artists in comparison to earlier seasons.
+The international singer Anastacia performed live along Holland on the piano the non-single song "Ask Of You".

 On 1 April 2008, a new format was debuted, featuring a 30-minute, fully live show broadcast on a Tuesday, Later Live... with Jools Holland, followed by the original hour-long pre-recorded show, Later... with Jools Holland, typically broadcast on a Friday.
 The Friday show features the performances recorded on a Tuesday as well as others recorded during the session for the live show.
 The HD hour-long broadcasts use Dolby Digital 5.1, which adds to the overall ambience of the studio environment.
 For Series 51, the hour-long show was moved to Saturday nights, seemingly to accommodate the new BBC One show, Sounds Like Friday Night.

 After the 2012 closure of BBC Television Centre for redevelopment, production from April 2013 moved to Studio 1 at The Maidstone Studios, close to Holland's home in Cooling, Kent.